 Let’s take a look at the factors that every blogger should take care of while choosing the blog post titles:

-5 Factors of Choosing the Best Blog Post Title
+5 Factors of Choosing the Best Blog Post Title in 2020

-It must consist of simple words
+The blog title must consist of simple words

 Being creative doesn’t mean that you start using fancy words in the blog post titles.
 The titles are supposed to attract the audience through social media and search engines.
 Fancy vocabulary is a plus point, but it doesn’t mean that you should start losing potential readers.

 For example, captivating is far better word to use than its synonym beguiling.